 Selected Forerunner exhibitions and projects include: Office of the Rest Commissioned by Mary Cremin for Void, Derry (2021), YOUNG FOSSIL Curated by Rachael Gilbourne and Janice Hough for IMMA outdoors, Dublin (2021), Brute Clues (2016) at Project Arts Centre, Dublin curated by Tessa Giblin (pictured); Museum Of Mythological Waterbeasts (2018) commissioned by Ormston House, Limerick; Architecture of Change (2018) commissioned by Mary Cremin of VOID, Derry; Misplaced Concreteness (2018-ongoing) curated by Grizedale Arts, UK; Dream of Kiwanosato (2018-ongoing) Yamaguchi Prefecture, Japan and Staring forms, Temple Bar Gallery + Studios, Dublin, (2019).

-The development of Kunstverein Aughrim’s ongoing collaboration with Forerunner is supported by a Project Award (development strand) awarded by the Arts Council in 2021 and a Project Award (production strand) awarded by the Arts Council in 2022.
+In 2021 Kunstverein Aughrim commissioned Forerunner to develop and realise Granite Leap.
+This ongoing collaboration was supported by a Project Award (development strand) awarded by the Arts Council in 2021 and a Project Award (production strand) awarded by the Arts Council in 2022.